elasticsearch-dump/elasticsearch-dump/README.md

 ## Version Warnings!

 - For previous versions of Elasticsearch, use [elasticdump](https://github.com/taskrabbit/elasticsearch-dump)
-- Version `4.0.0` of elasticdump supports ES 6.0+.
+- Version `4.x.x` of elasticdump supports ES 6.0+.

 > `elasticdump-next` does not aim to be backward compatible with `elasticdump`.
-This will only support ES 6.0+
+It will only support ES 6.0+

 ## Installing